 Travel Backpack Carry On Size Guide

-35 Liters (35L) to 45 Liters (45L) is the best bag size for most adventures – big enough to carry everything for trips longer than 1 week, small enough to satisfy the airlines.
+When it comes to travel backpack carry on options, 35 Liters (35L) to 45 Liters (45L) is the best bag size for most adventures – big enough to carry everything for trips longer than 1 week, small enough to satisfy the airlines.
 FYI, the “L” after the size numbers indicate the liters of capacity in the backpack

 Here are some general guidelines for other backpack sizes: